Video game controversies: Cognitive skills

 Action video game players have better hand–eye coordination and visuo-motor skills, such as resistance to distraction, sensitivity to information in the peripheral vision and ability to count briefly presented objects, than non-players.
 Through the development of the PlayStation Move, Kinect and Wii, video games can help develop motor skills through full body movement.
-Furthermore, video games have also been linked with increased visual and attentional skills.
-Studies have shown that video game players were not only able to track 2 more objects on average than non video-game players, but were also more likely to recognize targets in a cluttered area.
+Furthermore, video games have been linked with increased visual and attentional skills.
+Studies have shown that video game players were not only able to track two more objects on average than non video-game players, but were also more likely to recognize targets in a cluttered area.
 Experiments have indicated increases in cognition and problem solving skills in professional gamers.
 A common viewpoint is that playing video games is an intellectually lazy activity, but research suggests it may actually strengthen children's spatial navigation, reasoning, memory and perception skills.

-In 1994, a study conducted by the University of California in which fifth graders played extensive hours of video games, they managed to gain better spatial skills.
+In a 1994 study conducted by the University of California in which fifth graders played multiple consecutive hours of video games, the players were seen to obtain improved spatial skills.
 The children were split into two groups, with the experimental group playing Marble Madness, while the control group played Conjecture.
 The distinction is important because Marble Madness requires spatial skills while Conjecture does not.
 The results may not be generalizable, since the sample of kids is taken from a single private school, and may not necessarily be representative of the population.
 The children practiced their respective game for forty-five minutes per session for three sessions, all on separate days.
 Appropriate pre- and post-tests were also assessed for spatial ability, on the day before and after the sessions.
 Irrespective of gender, practicing Marble Madness significantly increased spatial ability, especially in the children who had low performance on the spatial ability pre-test.
 Conversely, playing Conjecture did not increase children's spatial skills.
 This indicates that the type of game is important to consider when changes to cognitive abilities appear to be present.
 It is unknown if these increases in spatial ability persist into the long-term.
 This could mean that any benefits to practicing may only last if practice sessions are done at least intermittently.